π£ ANNOUNCEMENTS

 For he owes not any man.

-πŸ“•MATH: Our next unit is on data.
+πMATH: We started our next unit on data.
 Students learned what data was and how to present it through a picture graph and a tally chart.
-A chapter test will be given next Friday.
+A chapter test will be given next Thursday.

 Thank you!